iot-router/perenio.elegance/docs/Creating_LXC-package_for_IoT-Router.md

     PKG_NAME:=lxc-package-example-perl
     ```
 5. (Optional)
-   The packages to include.
-To include packages to the LXC-package the developer needs to set build dependency, enable required packages in OpenWRT config and specify required packages to copy them into the LXC-package.
+   The packages to be included.
+To include packages to the LXC-package the developer needs to set build dependencies, enable required packages in OpenWRT config and specify packages that have to be copied into the LXC-package.
 For example:
-    1. To set build dependency.
+    1. To set build dependencies.
 Out of any section:
         ```makefile
         PKG_BUILD_DEPENDS:=perl
         ```